nsat/space-services-user-guide/examples/payload_in_space/download_file/README.md

 1. An S3 bucket was provisioned for user data, we'll be using the bucket name `example` for this exercise

 ## Software

+Three files were created to complete this example task.

 ### payload_exec